Jobs and Talent — 8 min

 As a result, employees in a remote-first culture are:

-• Happy and easy to retain because they feel valued and rewarded as an important piece of the company puzzle
+Happy and easy to retain because they feel valued and rewarded as an important piece of the company puzzle.
+A remote-first culture prioritizes inclusion, valuing everyone’s contributions in moving the company forward.

-• Rested and balanced because they can live their preferred lifestyle and support their family
+Rested and balanced because they can live their preferred lifestyle and support their family.
+For instance, having flexible hours means parents can leave work to bring their kids to and from school.

-There’s also the reduced fixed costs of running a remote company compared to a traditional, office-based company, meaning you have more resources to empower, support, and reward your employees for their impact.
+There’s also the reduced fixed costs of running a remote company compared to a traditional, office-based company, offering several benefits:

 See also: 4 essential elements of a sustainable remote work culture